 Policy recommendations – Policy Making Framework

-The project has developed a Policy Making Framework (PMF) for the introduction of the Quiet Time with Transcendental Meditation programme in schools on larger scale.
-This framework provides material and guidance for successful policy development, implementation, and follow-up.
+The project has developed a Policy Making Framework (PMF) to structure the introduction of the Quiet Time with Transcendental Meditation programme in schools on a larger scale.
+The Framework provides material and guidance for successful policy development, implementation and follow-up.

 Promoting Inclusive Education through Wellbeing